Abraham Moss Community School: Coronavirus pandemic

+Academy

+Previously a community school administered by Manchester City Council, in September 2023 Abraham Moss Community School converted to academy status.
+The school is now sponsored by The Dean Trust.

 Site

 The building is on three levels, on falling land, bridging a pedestrian spine, 'the right of way', between Crescent Road and Woodlands Road which is reached through an underpass beneath the Bury line railway.
 The 9.5 ha of the 13 ha site had been a chemical waste tip, and the remaining 3.5 ha were formerly municipal allotments, to the south of the site the land falls away towards the Irk valley at the time it was informal open space.
 The southern boundary is defined by the former industrial branch line than led to Crumpsall Vale.
 The buildings were placed on the former allotment land.
-This has a high water table, and a subsoil of lenticulated glacial drift containing pockets of clay and running sand overlain in part by peat, so this is not very stable.
+This has a high water table, and a subsoil of lenticular glacial drift containing pockets of clay and running sand overlain in part by peat, so this is not very stable.
 Before landscaping the waste tip was covered with a 6m layer of clean top soil.